-This entry was posted on Sunday, July 11th, 2021 at 18:19 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, July 11th, 2021 at 18:19 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 For the third time in a year, the occupation forces demolished Humsa village in the Palestinian Jordan Valley, confiscating from the villagers all their meagre possessions including food, water and milk for the children, leaving 70 people (36 of them children) in searing heat without any shelter and water; another week of constant harassment by the settlers – and the Israeli army who does their bidding – of the Palestinian communities in the South Hebron Hills; house demolitions in Jerusalem, and a night raid of armed forces on the Silwan neighborhood on Friday – 6 Palestinian residents were wounded; the Israeli army continues to defend the ‘evacuated’ outpost Evyatar, and on Friday wounded hundreds of Palestinians demonstrating in protest of the robbery of their lands in Beita village, of them 23 by live bullets;